Uniquely hamiltonian graphs for many sets of degrees: Minimum degree 3 and 4

 \begin{lemma} For each $k\in \mathbb{N}$ there are $3$-connected uniquely hamiltonian graphs $G_k=(V_k,E_k)$ with $M_{deg}(G_k)=\{3,4\}$, so that the edges not on the hamiltonian cycle form a 2-regular subgraph containing all vertices of degree $4$ together with a matching of size at least $k$ containing all vertices of degree $3$.

 \end{lemma}

 \begin{proof}

-We can apply a well known technique from \cite{twotoone} to obtain a uniquely hamiltonian graph from a graph with two hamiltonian cycles.
+We can apply a well known technique from \cite{twotoone} to obtain a uniquely hamiltonian graph from a graph with two hamiltonian cycles that contains a cubic vertex that is passed by the two hamiltonian cycles in different ways.
 We take two copies of $P^-$ and in each of them an arbitrary cubic vertex that is traversed by the two hamiltonian cycles in two different ways.
 Say these vertices are $v$ and $v'$, that the neighbours are $a,b,c$, resp.\ $a',b',c'$ and that the hamiltonian cycles pass $v$ as $a, v, b$ and $a, v, c$ (and accordingly for $v'$).
 Removing $v$ and $v'$ and adding the edges $\{a,c'\},\{b,b'\},\{c,a'\}$, only one hamiltonian cycle remains -- using the paths $a$ to $c$ in one copy and $c'$ to $a'$ in the other.

 As in both hamiltonian cycles the vertices of degree $4$ are traversed in a way so that the edges not on the hamiltonian cycle and incident with the 4-valent vertices form a triangle, the result will in each case have a unique hamiltonian cycle with two triangles of edges not on the hamiltonian cycle containing all $6$ vertices of degree $4$.
 As each cubic vertex has exactly one edge not on the hamiltonian cycle, these edges form the required matching.
 Starting from this graph, we can replace vertices of degree $3$ by triangles to increase the number of cubic vertices and therefore also the size of the matching until we have a matching of size at least $k$.